Is there room to cut bloat in the V.I. government to help fill its crippling structural deficit?

 The V.I.
 Police Department alone spent more than $14 million just on overtime last year – around 28 percent of its total payroll.
 The Bureau of Corrections had overtime costs approaching $5 million for 2016, or 27 percent of payroll.
 The V.I.
 Fire Service had more than a million dollars in overtime.
 That’s more than $20 million per year for overtime for three agencies – as much as the entire budget for the Legislature.

-With some officers making more than their regular salaries in overtime, it may be possible there is at least some abuse and padding of overtime that could be eliminated.
+With some officers making more just in overtime than their annual salaries, it may be possible there is at least some abuse and padding of overtime that could be eliminated.

-That said, V.I. police have a very difficult job which they generally perform with great professionalism, despite limited resources.
+V.I. police have a very difficult job which they generally perform with great professionalism, despite limited resources.
 They are underpaid for the job they do.
-It is natural and understandable for anyone, especially someone who makes less than they should, to maximize their annual pay where they can: Natural, but fraudulent and illegal.
+It is understandable for anyone, especially someone who makes less than they should, to maximize their annual pay where they can: Understandable, but fraudulent, criminal and an abuse of scarce public resources if the way they do it is filing false overtime requests.

 The VIPD recently cut back drastically on overtime, as an austerity measure.
 Some are concerned it could make the streets less safe.
 But if the choice is between laying off or furloughing officers and eliminating high-cost overtime, getting rid of overtime seems like a better option.